metrorailings/OwlBlog/content/posts/super-bowl-lv-analysis.md

 Tampa's zone coverage near the end of the first half was absolutely phenomenal.

+The Buccaneers letting up two big end rushes against the Chiefs on a critical series.

 **KC Pass Rush**:
 Hits: 3
 Hurries: 0